ACM Design Architecture & Interiors / AVL Mountain Modern

 Whole House Renovation with Addition

 This whole house renovation with addition nearly doubled the original footprint.
-Bridging the old structure with the new was done in unique through the exterior color palette of bold and modern, yet natural tones.
-Cool grays in the stack stone of the new structure balances with the rich, medium stained tones of the wood siding on the existing home.
-A black Boral TruExterior made from fly ash was used to reinforce the modern, yet rustic styling of the new home design.
-Directly off the main living space at the rear of the home is a new deck with an asymmetrical trapezoid layout designed to extend past the back of the home to offer 180-degree views of the mountains.
-With the evening sunset, the owners can relax around the newly constructed fireplace with cocktails as they enjoy the color burst of the setting sun over the mountains.
+Bridging the old structure with the new one was accomplished uniquely through the exterior color palette of bold and modern, yet natural tones.
+Cool grays in the stacked stone of the new structure balances with the rich, medium stained tones of the wood siding on the existing home.
+A black Boral TruExterior made from fly ash was used to reinforce the modern, yet rustic styling of the new home design and provide a depth of tone to the entire exterior.
 The decking is a floating pedestal system of porcelain tiles in a medium gray.
 All the exterior finishes were chosen for their durability in the mountain weather and their sustainability.

 ACM Design PA